 d) sent to the UE by the network using the steering of roaming procedure (before a Disaster Condition applies); or

-Editor's note: How the network can determine the disaster return wait range value before a Disaster Condition applies is FFS.

 e) sent to the UE by the PLMN without Disaster Condition in a CONFIGURATION UPDATE COMMAND message with an indication that the Disaster Condition in another PLMN no longer applies or a REGISTRATION REJECT message with new 5GMM cause #ZZZ "disaster condition in other PLMN no longer applies".

-Editor's note: How the PLMN without Disaster Condition can determine how to set the disaster return wait range applicable for the PLMN previously with Disaster Condition is FFS.

 Only the disaster return wait range value n provisioned by the network is used by the UE, if both a disaster return wait range value provisioned by the network and a pre-configured disaster return wait range value are present.
 If no disaster return wait range value is provisioned by the network, and the UE has a pre-configured disaster return wait range value in both the USIM and the ME, then only the pre-configured disaster return wait range value in the USIM is used.

 Upon being notified that a Disaster Condition no longer applies (either by detecting that the serving PLMN has turned off the indication that a Disaster Condition in PLMN D applies, receiving a CONFIGURATION UPDATE COMMAND message with an indication that the Disaster Condition in another PLMN no longer applies, or receiving a REGISTRATION REJECT message with 5GMM cause #ZZZ "disaster condition in other PLMN no longer applies"), the UE shall enter 5GMM-REGISTERED.PLMN-SEARCH and perform PLMN selection as specified in 3GPP TS 23.122 [7] subclause 4.4.3.1.1.
 Upon selecting a PLMN, the UE shall generate a random number within the disaster return wait range by applying a hash function to its IMSI and start a timer set to the generated random number.
 While the timer is running, the UE shall not initiate registration.
 Upon expiration of the timer, the UE shall initiate registration on the selected PLMN.
 If no disaster return wait range is provisioned to the UE, the UE shall use a default disaster return wait range.

-Editor's note: The default disaster return wait range is FFS.
+The default disaster return wait range is [0 – 5 min]

 6.46.3 Impacts on existing nodes and functionality

 UE